zkavtaskin/RTAL/THEORY.md

 # Theory - work in progress
 This write up will refer to animals with various cognitive capacities as intelligent actors.
+This write up is a cognitive self-portrait.

 ## Associations Storage
 ### Encoding binary input associations in a directed graph